techtanic/Discounted-Udemy-Course-Enroller/README.md

 # Discounted Udemy Course Enroller

-> Script/Software to enroll in available Udemy Paid/Free courses having coupons automatically to your Udemy account.
+>Software to enroll in available Udemy Paid/Free courses having coupons automatically to your Udemy account.

 Checkout the website: [techtanic.github.io/duce](https://techtanic.github.io/duce/) Everything you need can be on the website.